TACC/Lmod/docs/source/300_tracking_module_usage.rst

 You can add the following to master's /etc/rsyslog.conf file::

-   if $programname contains ‘ModuleUsageTracking’ then @module_usage_tracking &~
+   if $programname contains 'ModuleUsageTracking' then @module_usage_tracking &~

 Where you change "module_usage_tracking" into a real machine name.